 Supply chains are so complex and tightly coupled these days.
 Take a car.
 Automotive supply chains are among the most complex in the world, with each vehicle containing more than 20,000 parts originating from thousands of different suppliers.

-the use of energy products allows businesses to leverage human labor, so that human labor can be more productive.
-A farmer with a stick as his only implement cannot produce much food, but a farmer with a tractor, gasoline, modern implements, hybrid seeds, irrigation, and access to modern roads can be very productive.
-This productivity would not be available without fossil fuels
+But a farmer with a tractor, gasoline, modern implements, hybrid seeds, irrigation, and access to modern roads can be very productive.
+This productivity would not be available without fossil fuels.

-Increasing complexity has a downside.
-If an increasing share of the output of the economy is funneled into management pay, expenditures for capital goods, and other expenditures associated with an increasingly complex economy (including higher taxes, and more dividend and interest payments), less of the output of the economy is available for “ordinary” laborers–including those without advanced training or supervisory responsibilities.
+But increasing complexity has a downside.
+If an increasing share of the output of the economy is funnelled into management pay, expenditures for capital goods, and other expenditures associated with an increasingly complex economy (including higher taxes, and more dividend and interest payments), less of the output of the economy is available for “ordinary” labourers–including those without advanced training or supervisory responsibilities.

 As University lecturer Lisa Ellis once wrote to Wise Response,